Compass-Prototype/Others/docs/market.md

 # Compass market resource

 ![startups](./startups.bmp)
-Estimate of the yearly number of founded startups in Europe by accounting for 22% growth, as shown in the graph abow.
+Estimate of the yearly number of founded startups in Europe by accounting for 22% growth, as shown in the graph above.

 (If we define startup as follows:
 - it’s a product-based company (no agencies or consultancies)